pmean/build-website/text/16/biography-2016.md

 and Health Informatics at the University of Missouri-Kansas City.
 He has over 90 peer-reviewed publications, four of which have won major awards.
-He has written one book, Statistical Evidence in Medical Trials, and a book chapter, R for Big Data Analysis, in Big Data Analysis for Bioinformatics and Biomedical Discoveries.
+He has written one book, Statistical Evidence in Medical Trials, and a book chapter, R for Big Data Analysis, inï¿½Big Data Analysis for Bioinformatics and Biomedical Discoveries.
 He is also is the author of a major website about Statistics, Research Design, and Evidence Based Medicine, www.pmean.com.
 One of his current areas of interest is using